amuhak/Macro/Unit 1/Trading.md

 ## Comparative Advantage
 An individual, business, or country can produce a good or service at a lower [[Economics#Opportunity Cost|Opportunity Cost]] than another producer.
 Opportunity Cost will always be expressed in the **good** not the input.
-One actor cant have the comparative advantage in both sicuwations
+One actor cant have the comparative advantage in both situations.

+Aaron        Aaron
+Aaron       Xian Ling

+Germany   --------
+Germany   France